Italy's Bersani faces choice between Monti and leftist ally

 So far, Bersani has rejected suggestions that he could abandon his coalition partner Nichi Vendola, the openly gay head of the small Left Ecology Freedom (SEL) party who has strongly opposed any deal with Monti’s centrist group.

-But Vendola himself has expressed growing concern that the senior partner in the center-left coalition could be having second thoughts.
+But Vendola himself has expressed growing concern that the senior partner in the centre-left coalition could be having second thoughts.

-“I hope that Bersani does not want to take the responsibility of breaking the center-left alliance,” Vendola said in a tweet on Wednesday.
+“I hope that Bersani does not want to take the responsibility of breaking the centre-left alliance,” Vendola said in a tweet on Wednesday.

 The PD responded with a statement from Francesco Boccia, a former rival of Vendola in regional elections, in which he called the alliance with SEL “essential to boost jobs and growth”.